-An array of job training programs is being provided through existing workforce development programs to help individuals affected by September 11th obtain basic skills needed for employment in the New York City area.
-For example, New York State has received a \$25 million National Emergency Grant from the federal government to provide job training, placement services, career counseling, resume preparation, and access to job banks to individuals impacted by the tragedy.
-The grant, provided through the New York State Department of Labor to 14 organizations offering these services, will help workers dislocated as a result of the tragedy transition back into the workforce.
+An array of job training programs was provided through existing workforce development programs to help individuals affected by September 11th obtain basic skills needed for employment in the New York City area.
+For example, New York State had received a \$25 million National Emergency Grant from the federal government to provide job training, placement services, career counseling, resume preparation, and access to job banks to individuals impacted by the tragedy.
+The grant, provided through the New York State Department of Labor to 14 organizations offering these services, helped workers dislocated as a result of the tragedy transition back into the workforce.

-In addition, unemployed individuals can receive training vouchers valued at \$5,000 through the Workforce Investment Act for training that prepares them for jobs that are in occupations in high demand.
+In addition, unemployed individuals received training vouchers valued at \$5,000 through the Workforce Investment Act for training that prepared them for jobs that were in occupations in high demand.

 However, to be effective in specific employment settings, new and existing employees often require specific skills not taught in traditional classroom training programs.
-The customized training needed by individuals for their particular jobs involves special preparation, often in onthe-job settings in the use of proprietary work or production techniques.
+The customized training needed by individuals for their particular jobs involves special preparation, often in on-the-job settings in the use of proprietary work or production techniques.